monstercameron/Modern_os/wants.md

-simulat eteh same strat for for the taskbar, use pub/sub to connect from taskbar to window controls

-next add window resizing
 in click of a tile, create an effect where the time flips and sacles into the window, add a spasl screen until the app is ready minimum if 100ms, so openin g an app will play this quick flip scale animation, and display a spash screen until the app is ready lets create a spash screen api and docs for logos, spinners, loaders, terminals,etc for the app tile hover, the sheen needs to be on the rights side instead of the center